poseidon-framework/poseidon-blog/Archive_explorer_Blogpost.md

 3. For those who prefer the manual approach, we’ve got a table view of all the publications available in each archive.
 You can roll up your sleeves and search for the info you need.
+![package view][./Archive_explorer_packageview.png]
+![package view][./Archive_explorer_packageView2.png]
 **Getting Up Close and Personal with the Data**

 Once you’ve picked a package, you can access it either through the map marker or by hitting that trusty magnifying glass icon on the table view.
-If you’re into details, the table view lets you view genotype data in GIT LFS or download it as a "zip" file.
+If you’re into details, the table view lets you view genotype data or download it as a "zip" file via our inhouse Poseidon server.

 **Exploring the Package: More Than Meets the Eye**